Who Are These Horses and the Search for Identity

 Clinical Biochemistry and other such groups.

 Data based on these genetics was used in a study identifying where and when horses were first domesticated.[1]
 This known pool of genetic material utilized mtDNA samples from 318 horses that included 25 Oriental and European breeds as well as American mustangs.
-These horses were unrelated with the samples provided by their breeders who could document the ancestry of each horse sampled, typically back for five generations.
-(American mustangs were also in the samples, but without breed pedigree info.)
+These horses were unrelated to the samples provided by their breeders who could document the ancestry of each horse sampled, typically back five generations.
+(American mustangs were also in the samples but without breed pedigree info.)

 The data the study team collected was augmented with previously published mtDNA sequences from GenBank or other publications.
 The combined data resulted in a total sample size of 652 horses, which was the largest dataset on this subject available at the time of the study.